Blind Sucker Rivermouth

 Summary:

 This spot was beautiful.
-I expected to be completely alone here, but I happened to run into a few different folks along the way.
+I expected to be completely alone here, but I happened to run into a few different groups along the way.
 They were extremely friendly and a couple of us even traded some rocks back at the car.

 3 Helpful Tools